This is the first of a two-part series. A version of this was presented at the American Academy of Religions in 2018.

-Hindu American politicians and appointees, academic chairs, and numerous organizations and charities have all paid a price resulting from McCarthy-esque interrogations that assign sinister, “Hindutva” sympathies.
+Hindu American politicians and appointees, academics and academic chairs, and numerous organizations and charities have all paid a price resulting from McCarthy-esque interrogations that assign sinister, “Hindutva” sympathies.

 Hindutva, to the extent that it implies a nationalist, political ideology as articulated by Vinayak Damodar Savarkar, fails to recognize the philosophy that informs Hindu American assertions.
 And its usage, without any real, widely-agreed upon meaning, to describe all things Hindu grossly misunderstands or intentionally ignores the American mind and the diametrically different manifestations of right and left, secularism, equal protection, and other democratic concepts in the US and India.
 The intent, however, is the same: to silence Hindus.

 Hindu American advocacy evolved independently of the political ascent of Hindutva in India, and is more often a manifestation of diasporic explorations of religious identity, awareness, spiritual awakenings, and a realization that Hindu philosophy offers hermeneutical traditions to inform contemporary social justice concerns.

 Whether by policymakers, academics, the media, or activists, the use of the Hindutva label allows them to neatly place Hindu Americans as simply an “arm” or “tool” of an Indian political movement, delegitimizing not only the Hindu American experience and its aspirations, but robbing Hindu Americans of agency and endangering the bodies of advocates unwittingly associated with the excesses of Indian political discourse.

 Let’s start with the terms Right and Left.
 In politics today, they immediately bring to mind two ends of the spectrum — conservative on one end, liberal on the other.